Microsoft/go/eng/doc/fips/README.md

 ## Configuration overview

-The Microsoft Go fork provides several ways to configure the crypto backend and its behavior.
+The Microsoft build of Go fork provides several ways to configure the crypto backend and its behavior.
 These are described in the following sections in detail.

 - Build-time configuration (`go build`):
   - [`GOEXPERIMENT=<backend>crypto` environment variable](#usage-build)